 Since this device embodies a weird Intel + AMD combination, there is a special design for the cooling system.
 It has two heat pipes that are transferring the heat from the chip to the heat spreaders, which are then blown at by two fans.
 Sounds good, doesn’t it?

 Sadly, what is not good is that you won’t be able to upgrade the RAM of this laptop – all of it is soldered.
-If we try looking at the bright side, however, there are two M.2 PCIe slots on your disposal.
+If we try looking at the bright side, however, there are two M.2 PCIe slots at your disposal.

 Finally, the battery size is not what we would call big.
 It totals up at 48Wh, which is somewhere in the middle of where a budget 15-inch device would be.